 Two intraoperative bladder perforations occurred in previously irradiated patients.
 This was immediately identified by the presence of saline in the U-shaped sheath.
 We continued implanting on the affected side by repositioning the trocar via a more lateral access.
 These patients were conservatively managed with 5 d of indwelling catheter with no further complications.
 We did not observe any bleeding complications or rectal or urethral injuries in any patient.

-One patient had urinary retention after catheter removal and so required an additional 48
+One patient had urinary retention after catheter removal and so required an additional 48 h of catheterisation.

 No device infections were observed during the follow-up period.
 We observed three unilateral balloon migrations and two urethral erosions (all within 3 mo of surgery and all in previously irradiated patients).
 When migration or erosion occurred, the balloons were simply removed on an outpatient basis using local anaesthesia.
 After an erosion, patients were conservatively managed with 21 d of indwelling catheter, which was removed after checking the complete urethral healing with flexible urethroscopy.
 One month after complete urethral healing had been confirmed, unilateral reimplantation was performed without further complications.
 Table 4 summarises the perioperative complications.